tjp206/c4_game/README.md

 Download and install Express Download and install MongoDB

-Within your terminal navigate to: ..c4_game/server Enter: npm install Enter: npm run seeds //this will pre-populate players Once complete Enter npm run server:dev //this will run the MongoDB Server
+Within your terminal navigate to: ..c4_game/server
+Enter: npm install Enter: npm run seeds (this will pre-populate players) Once complete Enter npm run server:dev (this will run the MongoDB Server)

-Open a new Terminal and navigate to: ..c4_game/client Enter: npm run serve //this will run the Express Front End
+Open a new Terminal and navigate to: ..c4_game/client
+Enter: npm run serve (this will run the Express Front End)

 Open Browser and navigate to URL:localhost:8080

+Now play the game & enjoy yourself!

 Technologies and Tools used: